What's Coming to Netflix in November 2022

 What’s Coming to Netflix on November 1st

-- Attack on Finland / Omerta 6/12 (2021) – From SF Studios, Finnish spy thriller about a security office taking difficult decisions that could save Europe.
+- Attack on Finland / Omerta 6/12 (2021) – From SF Studios, Finnish spy thriller about a security office having to make difficult decisions that could save Europe.

 - Gabby’s Dollhouse (Season 6) Netflix Original Series – New season of the DreamWorks hybrid animation series.